Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * [About regional local community management in Mozilla](https://discourse.mozilla.org/t/about-regional-local-community-management-in-mozilla/38924)
 * [About the Volunteer role in the Mozilla workflow decision chain](https://discourse.mozilla.org/t/about-the-volunteer-role-in-the-mozilla-workflow-decision-chain/38451)

+The lesson of this section is: don't be afraid to ask (in the right place) questions.
+Open source contributors also have a big problem about communications because you need to be also a good communicator. **We are exposed on the internet**, what we say as comment about a project or a issue can be the first step of the [Butterfly effect](https://en.wikipedia.org/wiki/Butterfly_effect).
+We prefer async communication, especially if we are not native English speakers because we can improve the quality of what we have to say and be more comfortable.

 #### Ticket/Bug/Issue

 Based on the service/tool used they have different names, I prefer *ticket* that can be a container also for other kind of requests like features, roadmap, discussions instead of something specific (like a bug).